 Since aggravated battery is a violent felony, it is typically handled by higher-level, more experienced prosecutors.

 As a former Miami-Dade prosecutor, I handled aggravated battery cases.
 I know firsthand how difficult, or how easy, these case can be to prove, depending on the facts.
-As a South Florida criminal defense attorney who handles aggravated battery cases in both Miami-Dade and Broward County, I can tell you that there are excellent defenses to these charges.
+As a Miami-Dade County criminal defense attorney who handles aggravated battery cases in both Miami-Dade and Broward County, I can tell you that there are excellent defenses to these charges.

 First and foremost, aggravated battery must be proven.
 You may have a situation where someone is guilty of the misdemeanor battery, but it does not rise to the level of aggravated battery.
 If retained early on in the process, I always like to examine the evidence to see if the felony charge can be reduced to a misdemeanor prior to filing.
 While the client would still be charged with a crime, I would much rather have a client charged with a simple misdemeanor in County Court than a serious felony in Circuit Court.

 As well, self-defense applies to aggravated battery charges.
 If provoked to the point that you feel it is essential to use non-lethal or even potentially lethal force to save your self from harm or imminent death, Florida's Stand Your Ground law offers a complete defense.